-A provident fund is an investment fund that is jointly established by the employer and employee to serve as a long term savings to support an employee upon retirement.
-It also represents job welfare benefits offered to the employee.
+A provident fund is an investment fund that is voluntarily established by Employer and employees to serve as long term savings to support an employee’s retirement.

-Money placed in a provident fund will be managed by an investment management company which will invest that money in various securities to maximize the financial returns, given the level of risk that is acceptable or in accordance with a specified investment policy.
-The fund is a unique legal entity which is fully separated from the employer and the investment management company; it must also be registered with the Securities and Exchange Commission (SEC).
-Employees or provident fund members can therefore be confident that if the employer or the investment management company becomes financially insolvent, the fund’s entire assets continue to belong to the employees or provident fund members and not affected by any liabilities the employer may have.
+The provident fund, registered with the Securities and Exchange Commission (SEC), is a unique legal entity which is fully separated from the employer and the investment management company.
+Employees (provident fund members) can therefore be confident that if the employer or the investment management company becomes financially insolvent, the fund’s assets will not be affected by any liabilities the employer or the investment management company may have.

 1) Investment management